Soderberg wins 5-man playoff for European Masters title

 History repeated itself for McIlroy at the Crans-sur-Sierre club in the Swiss Alps, where he lost a playoff as a 19-year-old in 2008.

-“Too many mistakes,” said McIlroy, who came to the Swiss Alps for his seventh event in eight weeks direct from winning the FedEx Cup in Atlanta last Sunday.
+“Too many mistakes,” said McIlroy, who came to the Swiss Alps for his seventh event in eight weeks direct from securing the FedEx Cup last Sunday.
 “Playing that much, sometimes these mental errors creep in.”

 Soderberg seemed to waste his best chance of victory on the 17th green, three-putting from five feet to fall into a share of the lead at 14 under.